 Similarly, think about the type of culture you'll be moving towards.
 Doing your research will reduce the potential culture shock you'll experience during, and after, relocation.
 An obvious start point is to understand the local language landscape.
-Also find out whether there is a shared native language (for example, Italian is an official language in Switzerland).
-Prepare by starting to learn or familiarising yourself with the language so it'll be easier to integrate when you arrive.
+Prepare by familiarising yourself with the language.
 Often even a small amount of language knowledge will make a huge difference.
 Investigating local customs and cuisines will also help give you're a feel for a place.

-Doing your homework will enable you to find out if your relocation destination offers what's important to you and your family; a thriving music or theatre scene, for example?
+Doing your homework will enable you to find out if your relocation destination offers what's important to you and your family; such as physical activities or a local theater scene.